zerotrustnetworkaccess/zerotrustnetworkaccess.info/README.md

 # Contributing

-A big welcome and thank you for considering contributing to the the [The no-bullshit ZTNA vendor directory](zerotrustnetworkaccess.info)!
+A big welcome and thank you for considering contributing to [The no-bullshit ZTNA vendor directory](https://zerotrustnetworkaccess.info/)!

 It’s people like you that will help to ensure this is a site useful resource for the community as a whole benefit from honest, impartial, and open knowledge about the vendors operating in this space.